 We have chosen to go with the SIP core material that has the longest track record and is used by the majority of SIP manufacturers in North America.
-Approximately 85% of all SIP builds are with EPS core SIPs.
-For NZ conditions (and budgets!) we believe EPS is the right material choice.
-It is fully recycleable and completely non-toxic with none of the off-gassing associated with other types of materials.
+Approximately 93% of all SIP builds are with EPS core SIPs.
+For NZ conditions we believe EPS is the right material choice.
+It is fully recyclable and completely non-toxic with none of the off-gassing associated with other types of materials.

-EPS is easier to work with in the field.
+EPS is easier to work with on site.
 Cutting PUR often produces vapours which cause irritation; EPS does not.
 Adding wire chases and other site-work can be performed more readily with EPS.

 EPS is more readily available than PUR and the manufacturing process is less specialised.

 PUR has higher creep deflection than EPS so cannot span as far.
 Creep deflection is where a loaded member moves gradually over time; something all plastics are prone to.
 While initially providing higher strength values the gradual movement in PUR means engineers cannot specify as great a distance with PUR SIPs.